philwhiles/frettler/README.md

 add the `--mono' option to the frettler command in the 'scales' script.
 I have some local tricks to convert it to html which I then open in safari and print, but those tricks are peculiar to the editor I use - Vim.
 If you use Vim, try the plugin [AnsiEsc](http://www.drchip.org/astronaut/vim/#ANSIESC) and then use ":TOhtml".

-## Programmatically
-If you want to you can write your own Main class and create one of the FrettedInstrument subtypes, create a Scale or Chord object, create a view for your instrument and then instruct the view to display your chord or object.
-The API is pretty straightfoward I think, and defaults standard tuning for each type of instrument.

-Have a look at the GuitarCommand for some examples of usage, look at the constructors of the various classes such as Guitar, Scale, Chord and the VerticalView and
-HorizontalView classes, and their public methods.

-### Engine
-The engine can generate Lists of notes that represent given scales, and can calculate the chords within that scale.
-The engine knows nothing about an instrument, it simply applies music theory to generate Java lists of the notes in scales and chords.

-### Instrument
-As mentioned, a fretted instrument is largely the same as another, and the classes in this package exist mainly so that Frettler can easily generate views for each instrument from the command line, without you having to specify the default strings and their tunings each time.

-### View
-Currently only console views, each constructed with a FrettedInstrument, which take the scale and chord constructs from the engine, and render them on that instruments fretboard, up to the 12th fret, by default.

-Both the views can display the notes or intervals with unique ANSI colours, if you are either running from the command line and using an ANSI colour friendly terminal, or in an IDE such as Eclipse using an ANSI Console plugin (goto to Eclipse Marketplace and search for 'ANSI console').

-The colours look best when Frettler is run in a terminal with a near black background.

 ## Caveats
 This is a work in progress, pretty much like the authors understanding of music theory.